BenjaminHamon/DocumentManipulation/ReadMe.md

 ## Overview

 Document Manipulation is a toolkit along with an application and scripts for manipulating text documents.
-It originates from my need to create EPUB files as part of my publishing activity and as of now remains a work in progress.
+It mostly cover EPUB creation, its original goal.
+The project is a work in progress.

 It is free and open source software.
 See [About](About.md) for more information.